I was born and raised in Michigan, where my love of landscapes began.

 I am represented at SNW Gallery & Custom Frames in Manhattan, Kansas, where my artwork is always available to purchase, and is part of group exhibits at various times throughout the year.

-Currently I have a painting in the invitational show, "Small Wonders", at the Birger Sandzen Memorial Gallery, in Lindsborg, KS.
-Recently I had a painting included in the "Artistic Interpretations of Coronado Heights" show at the Birger Sandzen Memorial Gallery.
-Prior to that, my work was in the juried "Ninnescah Art Exhibit" (Biennial), at the Vernon Filley Museum, Pratt, KS (I was also in the 2018 show), I had a painting in the invitational show, "Kansas Scenic Byways", which began at the Birger Sandzen Memorial Gallery.
-After which, the show traveled to the Hays Arts Council, Hays, KS, and then went on to the Shafer Art Gallery, on the campus of Barton County Community College, Great Bend, KS.
+Recently I had a painting in the invitational show, "Small Wonders", at the Birger Sandzen Memorial Gallery, in Lindsborg, KS.
+Prior to that, I had a painting included in the "Artistic Interpretations of Coronado Heights" show at the Birger Sandzen Memorial Gallery.
+In 2021 my work was in the juried "Ninnescah Art Exhibit" , at the Vernon Filley Museum, Pratt, KS (I was also in the 2018 show).
+I have had a painting in the invitational show, "Kansas Scenic Byways", which began at the Birger Sandzen Memorial Gallery.
+From there, the show traveled to the Hays Arts Council, Hays, KS, and then went on to the Shafer Art Gallery, on the campus of Barton County Community College, Great Bend, KS.
 I have had a painting in the annual juried show of the National Society of Painters in Casein and Acrylic, held at the historic Salmagundi Club, NY, NY, in 2019, 2018, and 2015 (no show in 2020, 2021 or 2022).
 I am a full member of the National Society of Painters in Casein and Acrylic.
 In 2018, I had a painting in the invitational show, "Art Kansas", in Friendship Gallery on the campus of McPherson College.

 I have been juried into several other shows, including Prairie Village Arts Council's national "State of the Arts 2020" show, R.G.
 Endres Gallery, Prairie Village, KS, "Symphony in the Flint Hills Art Show and Auction", SFH Gallery, Cottonwood Falls, KS (2019, 2018, 2017, 2016), "Wichita Arts Council Juried Art Exhibit", City Arts Gallery, Wichita, KS (2015, 2014), and "Small Works, Big Ideas", Mead Street Gallery, Wichita, KS (2014).